Josef A. Käs

 Josef A. Käs (born 14 October 1961) is a German biophysicist, currently occupied as a full professor at Leipzig University (German: Universität Leipzig).
 Josef A. Käs's research mainly focuses on soft matter physics of cancer.
 More recently (updated in the year of 2023), he has significantly contributed to cancer cell unjamming.

 Life and work

-Josef Alfons Käs studied at the Technische Universität München, where he also completed his PhD thesis about the reptation model in polymer physics in 1993.
+Josef Alfons Käs studied at the Technical University of Munich, where he also completed his PhD thesis about the reptation model in polymer physics in 1993.
 From 1993 to 1996, he was a postdoctoral fellow at Harvard Medical School in the lab of Prof. Paul Janmey, before he became assistant, associate and then full professor at the University of Texas at Austin from 1996 to 2002.

 In 2001, Josef A. Käs and Jochen Guck invented the Optical Stretcher, a tool for the contact-free investigation of cell rheology using pure light forces.